We're not just a Merchant

 Appearances

-The Minnesota Renaissance Festival (Master Artisans' Award holder)
+The Minnesota Renaissance Festival (Master Artisans' Award).

 The Feast of the Hunter's Moon, Lafayette, IN.